$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$: Submonoids of

-where the $L_i$s and $R_i$s are $H$-invariant.
-As in Theorem \ref{T:M_2-type A}, $H$ acts on $Z_n$.
-Write $Z_n=\bigcap_i A_i$ where the $A_i$s are $H$-invariant and contain the different multiplicities of $n$ we get when multiplying $xy$ for $x\in L_i$ and $y\in R_i$ (see the proof of Proposition \ref{P:M_2^0-type B}).
-Thus Similarly to the argument in Proposition \ref{P:M_2^0-type B} and by choice, the intersectants are monoids. \end{proof}
+where the $L_i$ and $R_i$ are $H$-invariant.
+As in Proposition \ref{P:M_2-type A}, $H$ acts on $Z_n$.
+Write $Z_n=\bigcap_i A_i$ where the $A_i$ are $H$-invariant and contain the different multiplicities of $n$ we get when multiplying $xy$ for $x\in L_i$ and $y\in R_i$ (see the proof of Proposition \ref{P:M_2^0-type B}).
+Thus Similarly to the argument in the proof Proposition \ref{P:M_2^0-type B}, and by choice, the intersectants are monoids.